scribe-src/fast-zip/README.md

     // prints every filename in the zip
     NSLog(@"%@", [zip keys]);

-    // lookup the data for a given file:
+    // look up the data for a given file:
     NSData *binaryData = [zip stringForKey: @"data.bin"];

     // if your file is has no NULL terminators: